jcmgray/quimb/README.rst

 The tensor network module ``quimb.tensor``:

 * Uses a geometry free representation of tensor networks
+* Uses `opt_einsum <https://github.com/dgasmith/opt_einsum>`_ to find efficient contraction orders for hundreds of tensors, and perform those contractions potentially on the GPU
 * Can plot any network, color-coded, with bond size represented
 * Can treat any network as a scipy ``LinearOperator``, allowing many decompositions
 * Can perform DMRG1, DMRG2 and DMRGX, in matrix product state language.